 Support the management regime under which the proposal should proceed.

-Major development projects are required to go through formal approvals processes in WA, through a Lead Agency Framework (External link) which provides an efficient and coordinated process for development.
+Major development projects are required to go through formal approvals processes in WA, through a Lead Agency Framework which provides an efficient and coordinated process for development.
 The Department of Health is a key partner in the approvals process and assists proponents identify and address health issues related to a proposal.

 It is important that the health of communities is not adversely affected by major developments.
 Project proposals should aim to prevent environmental changes that can have potential adverse effects on the health of present and future generations.